 Whether you are a grandparent or a student; whether you want to learn, organize, build community, donate, or demonstrate—there is a place for you in JVP Boston.
 Visit our facebook page for information about upcoming events and opportunities, or contact us at email@example.com.

-JVP Boston has monthly meetings on the 4th Tuesday of the month, alternating between Jamaica Plain and Cambridge.
-Check our facebook page for the location and time of the next meeting. –a great opportunity to meet fellow activists and get a closer look at many of our working groups.
-We start with a light dinner, followed by a short full-group discussion on an issue we are focusing on.
-Then, we break into working groups.
-New people are invited to sit in on several of these Working Groups to see what might match their interests.
+JVP Boston has monthly meetings on the second Thursday of every month, alternating between Jamaica Plain and Cambridge.
+Check our facebook page for the location and time of the next meeting.
+Meetings are a great opportunity to meet fellow activists, get a closer look at what we are working on, or learn about some aspect of the struggle for Palestinian liberation.

 Check out our 2014 “Year in Review” Video: